jllorencetti/drf-jsonmask/README.md

 #### Nested Relationships

-This is all good and fun, but what if `author` has rarely used but expensive relationships, too? `rest_framework_jsonmask` supports this, via the exact same mechanisms spelled out above, though sometimes a little extra attention to detail can be important.
+This is all good and fun, but what if `author` has rarely used but expensive relationships, too? `drf_jsonmask` supports this, via the exact same mechanisms spelled out above, though sometimes a little extra attention to detail can be important.
 Let's now imagine that `AuthorSerializer` looks like this:

 ```py
 class AuthorSerializer(FieldsListSerializerMixin, serializers.ModelSerializer):